 - 27.1 Employees have the right to confidentiality related to personal information and personnel issues to the extent provided/allowed by law.
-The College, the Union and the employees will take appropriate steps to maintain such confidentiality. - 27.2 The off-duty activities of an employee may be grounds for disciplinary action if said activities are a conflict of interest as set forth in RCW 42.52, are detrimental to the employee's work performance, to the program of the College, or otherwise constitutes just cause. - An employee will report all arrests and court imposed sanctions that affect the employee's ability to perform assigned duties, including the ability to be in attendance at work, to Human Resource Services or the Appointing Authority prior to the start of their next scheduled work shift.
+The College, the Union and the employees will take appropriate steps to maintain such confidentiality. - 27.2 The off-duty activities of an employee may be grounds for disciplinary action if said activities are a conflict of interest as set forth in RCW 42.52, are detrimental to the employee's work performance, to the program of the College, or otherwise constitutes just cause. - 27.3 An employee will report all arrests and court imposed sanctions and conditions or any external agency-imposed restrictions that affect the employee's ability to perform assigned duties, including the ability to be in attendance at work, to Human Resource Services or the Appointing Authority within twenty-four (24) hours or prior to the start of their next scheduled work shift. - 27.
+4 Employees may engage in off-duty employment or off-duty volunteer service or activities that will not interfere with the performance of their duties or result in a conflict of interest.